Armani-T/Caesium/README.md

 ## TODO

 - [ ] Add a proper parse tree.
-- [x] Add tests for the parts which use argparse.
 - [ ] A standalone executable for those who don't want to install python.

 ## Development Setup